evantayloryates/yabai-wiki-fork/Commands.md

 ### Querying information

 yabai can also query information about displays, spaces and windows.
-There are a total of 12 queries available, which can be enhanced easily using `jq` to filter the JSON formatted output.
+There are a total of 12 queries available, which can be enhanced easily using [&rightarrow;&nbsp;jq][gh-jq] to filter the JSON formatted output.

 ||`yabai -m query --displays`|`yabai -m query --spaces`|`yabai -m query --windows`|
 |-:|-|-|-|